 Some changes to the original recipe!

-I must confess I made a couple of changes to the official pizzoccheri alla Valtellinese recipe.
-Yes, there’s an official recipe published by an organization called L’Accademia di Pizzoccheri di Teglio!
-My changes were based on other recipes I found and my husband’s partiality for pancetta!
+I must confess, sometimes I make a couple of changes to the official pizzoccheri alla Valtellinese recipe.
+These are based on other recipes I found and my husband’s partiality for pancetta!
 You can watch pizzoccheri being made in the Valtellina in this video from Pasta Grannies.

-Firstly, I reduced the amount of butter and I added some sage to it because I love that salvia e burro combination.
-Plus, I baked the dish rather than serving it unbaked.
-Actually, I made two dishes.
-In one, I put pancetta at my husband’s request (not traditional and not vegetarian!)
+Firstly, I reduce the amount of butter and I add some sage to it because I love that salvia e burro combination.
+Plus, as mentioned before I bake the dish rather than serving it unbaked.
+And, occasionally add pancetta!
+Not traditional but very good!

-If you do try this baked pizzoccheri alla Valtellinese recipe, I’d love to hear what you think.
+If you do try this pizzoccheri alla Valtellinese buckwheat pasta recipe from northern Italy, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 Your feedback means a lot to me!